🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 13. Style A Minimal Wreath Or Garland

-Wreaths aren’t just for doors.
-A minimal winter wreath in olive, eucalyptus, or dried florals looks chic on a mirror or above the sideboard.
-Garlands draped across the table or credenza bring softness without feeling “festive overload.”
+Wreaths are not just for doors.
+A minimal winter wreath in olive, eucalyptus, or dried florals looks lovely on a mirror or above the sideboard.
+Garlands draped across the table or credenza add softness without feeling like festive overload.

 Understated Greenery Ideas